sejo/pyatomiadns/docs/index.rst

 I wrote this to be able to populate my dns servers with ansible.
 I'll add a link to the correct project for the ansible module when I finish it.

+You can find the code of this project here: htts://github.com/sejo/pyatomiadns

 TODO
 ====